This post may contain affiliate links. Please read my disclosure.

-- Add the jalapeno and saute for 1 minute.
-Remove and set aside.
+- Add the diced jalapeno to the pot and saute for 1 minute.

 - Add the broth, salt and pepper to the pot and bring to a boil.

 - Add the grits and bring to a simmer.
 Add the milk and simmer over medium-low heat for 30 minutes, stirring regularly to keep them from sticking.